neams-th-coe/cardinal/doc/content/start.md

 To get access to Cardinal, please [contact](contact.md) a member of the Cardinal development team, with a description of your intended use case.
-After you have been granted access, simply clone the Cardinal repository:
+After you have been granted access, simply clone the Cardinal repository and `cd` into the repository (all further instructions on this page assume you are located in the root directory of the Cardinal repository).

 ```
 $ git clone https://github.com/neams-th-coe/cardinal.git
+$ cd cardinal
 ```

 ## Building
+  id=build

 This section describes how to build Cardinal.
 Please follow each task in the order it is
 presented: